asapper/Capstone-Senior-Project/Markdown/docs/setup.md

     * Android Support Repository
     * Google Repository

-After installing Android Studio, these packages can be checked and installed by running `android`.
 Further help can be found [here](https://developer.android.com/studio/intro/update.html).

+You must then install the necessary System Images by running
+`/Users/<username>/Library/Android/sdk/tools/android sdk`.
+Next, create a virtual device by running
+`/Users/<username>/Library/Android/sdk/tools/android avd`.
+This will open a GUI for creating a device.
+Choose any.

 ## Building the mobile app

-Navigate to the pushstock-app directory and run `./build_mobile_app.sh`.
+Navigate to the project root directory and run `./build_mobile_app.sh`.

 ## Running the mobile app
 ### On a computer

 Ensure that the environment is set up as described above.
 Running a simulation of the app in a web browser is as simple as navigating to the mobile app project directory and running `ionic serve`.
+To run a simulation in the browser with all mobile platforms side-by-side, run `ionic serve --lab`.
 To launch the app in an iOS simulator, run `ionic emulate ios`.
-To launch the app in an Android simulator, run ``.
+To launch the app in an Android simulator, run `ionic emulate android`.

 ### On a mobile device

+Ensure that the device is properly attached, and can be detected by the system.
+To run the app on an iOS device, run `ionic run ios`.
+To run the app on an Android device, run `ionic run android`.